Influenza pandemic: Variants and subtypes of Influenza A virus

+Because of the impact of avian influenza on economically important chicken farms, a classification system was devised in 1981 which divided avian virus strains as either highly pathogenic (and therefore potentially requiring vigorous control measures) or low pathogenic.
+The test for this is based solely on the effect on chickens - a virus strain is highly pathogenic avian influenza (HPAI) if 75% or more of chickens die after being deliberately infected with it.
+The alternative classification is low pathogenic avian influenza (LPAI).
+This classification system has since been modified to take into account the structure of the virus' haemagglutinin protein.
+Other species of birds, especially water birds, can become infected with HPAI virus without experiencing severe symptoms and can spread the infection over large distances; the exact symptoms depend on the species of bird and the strain of virus.
+Classification of an avian virus strain as HPAI or LPAI does not predict how serious the disease might be if it infects humans or other mammals.

 Nature of a flu pandemic

 Some pandemics are relatively minor such as the one in 1957 called Asian flu (1–4 million dead, depending on source).
 Others have a higher Pandemic Severity Index whose severity warrants more comprehensive social isolation measures.

 The 1918 pandemic killed tens of millions and sickened hundreds of millions; the loss of this many people in the population caused upheaval and psychological damage to many people.
 There were not enough doctors, hospital rooms, or medical supplies for the living as they contracted the disease.
 Dead bodies were often left unburied as few people were available to deal with them.
 There can be great social disruption as well as a sense of fear.
 Efforts to deal with pandemics can leave a great deal to be desired because of human selfishness, lack of trust, illegal behavior, and ignorance.
 For example, in the 1918 pandemic: "This horrific disconnect between reassurances and reality destroyed the credibility of those in authority.
 People felt they had no one to turn to, no one to rely on, no one to trust."

 A letter from a physician at one U.S. Army camp in the 1918 pandemic said:

 It is only a matter of a few hours then until death comes [...].
 It is horrible.
 One can stand it to see one, two or twenty men die, but to see these poor devils dropping like flies [...].
 We have been averaging about 100 deaths per day [...].
 Pneumonia means in about all cases death [...].
 We have lost an outrageous number of Nurses and Drs.
 It takes special trains to carry away the dead.
 For several days there were no coffins and the bodies piled up something fierce [...].